 The Ins & Outs of a Teeth Cleaning

-A teeth cleaning is broken down into 4 main stages.
+A standard teeth cleaning is broken down into 4 main stages.
 Each component of the cleaning process is painless and relatively quick.
 The tools used will make various sounds that may sound intimidating but there is nothing to worry about as you are in good hands.

 1. An Oral Examination